abhi10jul/SaveLogsInStorage/README.md

 	}

 Step 3.
-Add these variables in activity or fragment gloabally
+Add these variables in Activity or Fragment globally

 	private static final int PERMISSION_REQUEST_CODE = 101;
 	public SaveLogsInStorage saveLoggerInstance;
 	public static final String directoryName = "CustomLogger";

-Optional: You can also declare directoryName in constant file or static variable because If you want to add like this you can easily use same parameter in SaveLogsInStorage constructor
+Optional: You can also declare directoryName in a constant file or static variable because If you want to add like this you can easily use the same parameter in the SaveLogsInStorage constructor

-Step 4. ask write storage permission to user
+Step 4.
+Ask to write storage permission to User

 	private boolean askWriteStoragePermission() {
         if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.M) {